hharryyf/codeforcepractice/README.md

 add the sentence to the a-z nodes with the word count and cost=i, then add the a-z nodes to the target with cost=0, cap=target_cnt. https://codeforces.com/contest/237/problem/E

+154. Binary Tree on Plane (diff=2400, MCMF)
+This is the kind of problem we think it is impossible to be done without flow.
+If we think this might be a flow problem, we have the following observation.
+For a binary tree, each node has at most 2 outlink and at most 1 in link.
+And for n points if it is a tree, it must have n-1 points with 1 in link.
+Hence, we can create the flow graph as follows, add edges with cap 2 and cost 0, from the super source to all the in vertices, add edges with cap 1 and cost equals to the Euclidian distance from the in vertices to the out vertices that below them, finally add edges with cap 1 and cost 0 from the out vertices to the super sink.
+Run MCMF would give the correct solution. https://codeforces.com/problemset/problem/277/E